 Finally, a third type of team is what I refer to as a “nebula team” or “cloud team” where all of the workers are working in separate locations.
 Each has control over how and when they work and this freedom can be focused to have a very energetic and productive cloud of work or it can also disperse the cloud so that the work almost fades from existence.
 These nebula teams were once thought to be quite rare, but with the increase in network speeds, technology to collaborate in multiple ways, and the desire for more choice in how one works, these teams are not only being discovered more, but they are being written about frequently.
 They also should not be confused with the first two types of teams which have different characteristics and need to operate differently.

 You might wonder: can anyone work in any of these three types of teams?
 Perhaps not since each team has unique characteristics and require some unique skills and attributes of the workers within these teams.
 Those who don’t consider these challenges have definitely encountered supernova-like explosions of their teams and their work.

-Is this a accurate model for describing distributed teams?
+Is this an accurate model for describing distributed teams?
 As George Box is often quoted, “all models are wrong but some are useful“.
-So I'm not worried as much about accuracy.
-I'm more interested to find if these descriptions are useful.
+So I’m not worried as much about accuracy.
+I’m more interested to find if these descriptions are useful.
 Can you tell better stories about your teams this way?
 Let me know.